ethyca/fides/docs/fides/docs/fides_objects.md

         "system3"
       ]
     },

+    // detailed evaluations
+    // Here, system1 failed because its privacy declaration "declaration1" violated
+    // policy2 rule3, declaration3 violated policy1, rule2, and so on.
     "evaluations":{
       "system1":{
         "FAIL":{
           "policy2.rule3":[
-            "test1",
-            "test2",
-            "test3"
+            "declaration1"
           ],
           "policy1.rule2":[
-            "test1",
-            "test2",
-            "test3"
+            "declaration2",
+            "declaration3"
           ],
           "policy1.rule1":[
-            "test1",
-            "test2",
-            "test3"
+            "declaration3"
           ],
           "policy2.rule4":[
-            "test1",
-            "test2",
-            "test3"
+            "declaration1",
+            "declaration2",
+            "declaration3"
           ]
         },
         "warnings":[
+          // this warning shows that the system declares useage of a dataset that contains
+          // privacy data that the system does not declare.
+For example, here the dataset
+          // contains identified (i.e. unencrypted) customer content data but the system
+          // declarations do not state that they are exposing identified customner content
+          // data.
+This is returned as a warning since datasets may often contain a wide
+          // privacy range.
-          "Dataset:d1: These categories exist for qualifer identified_data in this dataset but do not appear with that qualifier in the dependant system system1:[customer_content_data,derived_data,cloud_service_provider_data]", These categories exist for qualifer identified_data in the declared dataset d1a but do not appear with that qualifier in the dependant system:[profiling_data,political_opinions,demographic_information,user_location,personal_health_data_and_medical_records], "errors":[
+          "Dataset:d1: These categories exist for qualifier identified_data in this dataset but do not appear with that qualifier in the dependant system system1:[customer_content_data,derived_data,cloud_service_provider_data]",
+          // Similar to the warning for datasets, but for the privacy declared by
+          // dependant systems.
+          "The system b includes privacy declarations that do not exist in a:[profiling_data,political_opinions], "errors":[

         ]